Steve King

 The multi-check tool lets users prioritize items they have defined in a previous exercises.

-Under the covers, team problem solving exercises are assisted with patterns drawn from cognitive science and Group Intelligence research.
+Under the covers, AI-enhanced problem solving exercises are assisted with patterns drawn from cognitive science and Group Intelligence research.
 One model for shared cognition is based on Thinklets, small units of useful, repeatable collaborative thought process.
-Each block in this diagram represents a Thinklet.
+Each block in this diagram represents a Thinklet that humans and AI can share.

 (A Conceptual Foundation of the ThinkLet Concept for Collaboration Engineering; Briggs, et. al.)